The heat kernel on curvilinear polygonal domains in surfaces: Heat spaces

+The pre-factor is not a pc function of $(r,T)$, but it is a pc function of $(r,T/r)$.
+And indeed, after creating pv$_j$, $T/r$ may be taken as a boundary defining function for tf near pv$_j$.

-This heat space construction can be seen as a hybrid combining elements of Mooers's heat space for manifolds with isolated conical singularities \cite{mooers} and Mazzeo \& Vertman's heat space for manifolds with edges \cite{MaVe}.
+In relation to the literature, our heat space construction can be seen as a hybrid combining elements of Mooers's heat space for manifolds with isolated conical singularities \cite{mooers} and Mazzeo \& Vertman's heat space for manifolds with edges \cite{MaVe}.
 The first step in Mooers's construction is to blow up the conical singularity by replacing the point with the cross-section (link) of the cone.
 Next she takes the product with time.
 It is completely equivalent to first take the product with time, and then perform a normal blowup of the cone point for all time.
 This is the procedure we follow at the vertices (and cone points).
-Next, we perform $t$-parabolic blowups at $t=0$ of the edges (and smooth boundary), analogous to \cite{MaVe}.
+Next, we perform blowups at $T=0$ of the edges (and smooth boundary), analogous to \cite{MaVe}.

 In fact our construction can be viewed as an iterated version of \cite{MaVe}, where we perform each of their blow-ups at the vertices (of codimension 2) and then at the edges (of codimension 1).
 We expect that a similar construction, with additional iteration, could work for polyhedral domains in manifolds of arbitrary dimension.